actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

     2. Install it on your phone or emulator.
 For emulator, use *adb install jadex-android-platformapp-2.4-SNAPSHOT.apk*.
     For installation on your phone, enable the *unknown sources* setting, located in * settings &gt; security *, download the APK to your phone and execute it.

-The Platform App will create a Startup icon just like any other android app.
+The Platform App will create a Startup icon just like any other Android app.
 However, selecting this icon will not start the platform, instead, it is started by launching client applications.

 Functionality of separated Platform and Client